marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-config-file-settings.md

 </entityFramework>
 ```

-By default, it’s assumed that constructor arguments are of type string.
+By default, it?s assumed that constructor arguments are of type string.
 You can use the type attribute to change this.

 ```
 <parameter value="2" type="System.Int32" />